 Mentally healthy children are more successful in school and life.
-Research demonstrates that students who receive social — emotional and mental health support achieve better academically, and the North Country is no exception.
+Research demonstrates that students who receive social — emotional and mental health support achieve better academically.
 School climate, classroom behavior, on-task learning, and students’ sense of being connected as well as their overall well-being improve.
 Our School-Based Mental Health Services program is an example of our efforts to expand services to non-traditional settings that make them more accessible to the people who need them the most.
 This innovative program allows our clinicians to provide mental health treatment to students in the safety of their own school.
 This dramatically reduces lost classroom time for the student receiving treatment.
 In the North Country, traveling to an outpatient setting, like a doctor’s office or clinic, could mean spending a half- or even whole-day trip for the child and parent versus a 30-minute visit for a student using our services.
 One of the primary goals of the program is to decrease the challenge of getting proper services and increase the consistency of treatment.

 What schools are we in?